jlincolndennis/interview-questions/05-javascript-questions.md

 What is async in JavaScript?
 > When a function does not immediately return a value.
 The rest of the program continues executing, requiring special handling and "callback functions" for when function calls complete.

-What is the DOM?
-> Document Object Model.
-Tree representation of all HTML elements on a webpage that creates the structure of a webpage, and what HTML gets parsed into.

 Explain how the factory pattern works.
 > A factory is when you need an object with a particular interface, but you let a constructor decide which specific object you get back.